Oregon School Assessment

 - Unit of analysis: school-level aggregate rows (not student-level microdata).

-- Weighting: participant-weighted unless noted otherwise.
+- Weighting: students with reported Level 1-4 results unless noted otherwise.

 - Main outcome for most analyses: Percent Proficient.